 The DeKalb County Election Commission is governed by five commissioners who are appointed by the State Election Commission for two year terms.
 The commissioners appoint and work closely with the Administrator of Elections.

-Beginning January 1, 2012, voters will be asked to present a photo ID, meeting the requirements below, whether voting early or on Election Day.
+Under Tennessee law, voters are asked to present a photo ID, meeting the requirements below, whether voting early or on Election Day.
 There are two exceptions, however, to the new law.

 WHAT FORM OF PHOTO ID DO I NEED TO BRING?